 I found this website which can help you in cooking them:

-And though we know, because of the existance of certain poems and other references in classical Japanese literature, that the custom of eating bamboo shoots dates back many centuries, the variety that is most commonly eaten today- MO-SO-CHIKU, did not exist in Japan until about 250 year ago, when it was brought over from China, via the Ryukyu Islands ( Okinawa) first to Kagoshima. the most southern part of Kyushu Island.
+And though we know, because of the existance of certain poems and other references in classical Japanese literature, that the custom of eating bamboo shoots dates back many centuries, the variety that is most commonly eaten today- MO-SO-CHIKU (孟宗竹), did not exist grow on Japan`s main islands until about 250 year ago, when it was brought over from China, via the Ryukyu Islands ( Okinawa) first to Kagoshima. the most southern part of Kyushu Island.
 It reached the capital at Edo in the late 18th century ( 1774), when planted at the official residence of the Satsuma clan ( now Kagoshima) who had brought some up from their native province.
 After that this variety gradually spread northward, eventually reaching what is now Ibaraki.

 In fact, Southern Ibaraki Prefecture ( in which Tsukuba is located) represents the northen limit of where Mo-So-Chiku is commercially grown.
 In central and northern Ibaraki, bamboo groves consist of another variety MATAKE.